coreboot/coreboot/Documentation/contributing/coding_style.md

 A reasonable rule of thumb is to not put inline at functions that have more than 3 lines of code in them.
-An exception to this rule are the cases where a parameter is known to be a compiletime constant, and as a result of this constantness you *know* the compiler will be able to optimize most of your function away at compile time.
+An exception to this rule are the cases where a parameter is known to be a compile time constant, and as a result of this constantness you *know* the compiler will be able to optimize most of your function away at compile time.
 For a good example of this later case, see the kmalloc() inline function.